azimjiwani/pokedex/README.md

 ### View Layer:
 The view layer consists of three views:
 1. **`PokemonView`**
   This view creates the Pokemons shown in the grid while scrolling.
-It is achieved using `AsyncImage` which displays a placeholder image while the image is being loaded.
+It is achieved using `AsyncImage` which displays a globe placeholder image while the image is being loaded.
 This decision was made to prevent overloading the main thread.
 2. **`PokemonDetailView`**
   This view creates the Pokemon view shown when a Pokemon is tapped.
 It contains a larger image with white text for the name and a black background
 3. **`PokemonListView`**
   This view presents the vertical grid scrolling view consisting of `PokemonView` and contains the logic to present `PokemonDetailView` when a Pokemon is tapped.
-It also calls the `fetchPokemon` method to load more Pokemon in the view when the user is scrolling and 100px from the bottom of the screen.
-It is achieved using `GeometryReader` and `PreferenceKey`
+  **Previous Version:** It also calls the `fetchPokemon` method to load more Pokemon in the view when the user is scrolling and 100px from the bottom of the screen.
+It is achieved using `GeometryReader` and `PreferenceKey`.
+  **Current Version:** Using SwiftUI's built-in `.onAppear` method, more Pokemon is loaded by calling the `fetchPokemon` method when the user is scrolling and nearing the bottom of the page.

   ### ViewModel Layer:
   The `PokemonListViewModel`handles the logic to fetch and load all the Pokemon data from the Model layer and pass it to the View Layer.